becash143/steampipe-plugin-proxmox/README.md

 3. Make your changes, with tests/sample queries where relevant
 4. Open a PR against `main`, referencing any related issue (e.g. `Fixes #12`)

-Small fixes made directly by maintainers are fine too — not everything needs a PR, but issue-linked commits (and a comment closing the issue) keep the history traceable for other contributors.

 ## Get involved

 - Source code: [github.com/becash143/steampipe-plugin-proxmox](https://github.com/becash143/steampipe-plugin-proxmox)